Special Educational Needs (SEN) - Our school offer

 School facilities are available for children with SEND

 We endeavour to offer a quiet, calm space for our children with SEND to learn and progress.
 In the classroom, there will be resources suited to their needs.
-Also available in the school is a library area and an ICT suite which can offer support to the children with SEND, as well as Well Being support offered by a Teaching Assistant.
+Also available in the school is a library area and IT facilities which can offer support to the children with SEND.

 How will children be supported during transitions to another setting/school?